 Language: English

 The Northern Sparsely Populated Areas (NSPA) of Finland, Norway and Sweden are becoming increasingly important for Europe’s geopolitical and economic interests.
-With their unique geography – characterized by low population density and challenging climate conditions – these regions face complex challenges, including an aging population, long distances from major markets, limited connectivity, and high transport costs.
+With their unique geography – characterized by low population density and challenging climate conditions – these regions are facing complex challenges, including an aging population, long distances from major markets, limited connectivity, and high transport costs.

 The OECD report “Building Resilience to Global Transitions in the EU Northern Sparsely Populated Areas” presents strategic policy recommendations to enhance prosperity and well-being in the NSPA at international, national, and regional levels.
 It highlights the need for stronger cross-border cooperation, multi-level governance, and increased innovation and capacity building.
 Key priorities include improving east-west transport corridors, reducing barriers to economic growth, such as limited access to finance, labor and connectivity.